ruricolist/overlord/README.md

 it lets you you reproducibly specify the desired state of a Lisp system which is to be saved as an image).

 Overlord is designed to be used from the Lisp REPL.
-A command line interface is available in [a separate repository][cli]
+A command line interface is available in [a separate repository][cli].

 For more discussion, [consult the wiki][wiki].
 If you are a Lisper, you might want to jump straight to the [tutorial for Lispers][tutorial].